 For those basketball fans out there it is almost the best time of the year…MARCH MADNESS!!!
 My husband and I are big Duke fans and we love watching the tournament together.
-This year I created musical versions of the March Madness tournament to use with my students.
+Last year I created musical versions of the March Madness tournament to use with my students.
 4th graders are going to be doing the Recorder version starting next week and they are excited.

 This unit can be done as a whole class or as an individual playing tool. you can print, cut, and laminate the sign and posters to display in your room or hallway to make an interactive and fun showcase of the students work.
 This is a fun way to help your students practice their recorder playing or even learn new notes along the way.